junxzm1990/x86-sok/README.md

 ```

-There exist some differences between llvm toolchains(based on ccr) and gcc toolchains.
+There exist some differences between llvm toolchains(based on CCR) and gcc toolchains.
 In llvm, it has [MC componment](http://blog.llvm.org/2010/04/intro-to-llvm-mc-project.html) that combines `compilation` and `assembling` together internally.
-While gcc outputs the .s file after compilation, and invoke `assembler(gas)` to assemble the .s file into object.
-So it is easier to extract the basic block and jump table information in compilation and store this information in object file after assembling in llvm toolchains when comparing to gcc toolchains.
+While gcc outputs the .s file after compilation, and invokes `assembler(gas)` to assemble the .s file into an object.
+So it is easier to extract the basic block and jump table information in compilation and store this information in an object file after assembling in llvm toolchains when compared to gcc toolchains.

-As basic block, function, and jump table information can only be collected in compilation stage, so firstly, we output the related information into .s file, and then we reconstruct these information in assembler(gas).
+As basic block, function, and jump table information can only be collected in the compilation stage, so firstly, we output the related information into .s file, and then we reconstruct these information in assembler(gas).

 ## Build && Use the Compilers